 - Are you happy with the progress that has been made to date?

 - Is the New Media Release being adopted appropriately?

 - What directions would you like to see the wires moving in?

-I’ll be checking in with Chris Heuer about this early next week, and am still trying to get in touch with Todd Defren to see what suggestions they may have as well.
+I’ll be checking in with Chris Heuer about this early next week and am still trying to get in touch with Todd Defren to see what suggestions he may have as well.